project-mirrors/forgejo-helm/README.md

 ## Configure commit signing

-When using the rootless image the gpg key folder is not persistent by default.
+When using the rootless image, the GPG key folder is not persistent by default.
-If you consider using signed commits for internal Forgejo activities (e.g. initial commit), you'd need to provide a signing key.
+If you want commits by Forgejo (e.g. initial commit) to be signed, you need to provide a signing key:
-Prior to [PR186](https://gitea.com/gitea/helm-chart/pulls/186), imported keys had to be re-imported once the container got replaced by another.

-The mentioned PR introduced a new configuration object `signing` allowing you to configure prerequisites for commit signing.
-By default this section is disabled to maintain backwards compatibility.

 ```yaml
 signing: